Wheeler Peak is the highest mountain in New Mexico, but it is not a

 The other route heads up the valley of the Lake Fork to Williams Lake, and from there directly up to the summit.
 A recently constructed trail makes this route the quickest and easiest route to the top, but you miss out on the scenic above timberline traverse of the traditional way.

 Notes from Tom Krajci

 Hiking to the summit of Wheeler peak is a day trip.
 But it can be a long hike if you take the scenic route through Bull-of-the-Woods pasture.
 I recommend this route for the scenery.
 The shorter route is via Williams lake...but you spend zero time travelling across high alpine meadows.
-You spend most of your time scrambling up steep talus slopes, huffing and puffing.

 If you hike Bull-of-the-Woods pasture route, give yourself at least 4 hours to get there and 3 to return.
 It's 8 miles out, 8 miles back, and you gain about 3,700 feet from the Taos ski area parking lot.

 This is a heavily travelled route, so if you want solitude in the moutains, go elsewhere.
 However it's not a technically demanding route.
 I met parents, kids (13 was the youngest), and grandparents on the summit.
 Comfortable shoes, plenty of water, sunscreen, and a small pack to carry warm clothes, are all you really need.
 It may be warm in the valley, but especially on the windswept ridges above 12,000 feet you may need to cover up.

 Start early in the day, especially if the summer monsoon is established because clouds will develop by noon, with thundershowers soon after.

 My round trip hike was seven and a half hours, with 45 minutes on the summit.